aniak444/MySpace./README.md

 # 🌌 My Space - Personal Productivity & Wellbeing Dashboard

-**My Space** is a Full-Stack Single Page Application (SPA) designed to help you manage your time, habits, goals, and daily wellbeing.
-It bridges the gap between getting things done and taking care of yourself.
+**My Space** is a full-stack Single Page Application (SPA) designed to help users effectively manage their time, build positive habits, achieve goals, and take care of their mental wellbeing - all in one place.

-## 🚀 What's inside?
-(Features)
+## 🚀 Web app features

 * **✅ Smart To-Do List:** Manage tasks with priorities and deadlines.
 I implemented an **Optimistic UI** approach here – when you check off or delete a task, it visually disappears instantly to make the app feel lightning-fast, while the database updates quietly in the background.
 * **🔥 Advanced Habit Tracker:** It doesn't just check boxes.
 The custom backend logic calculates your daily streaks automatically by tracking the exact dates of your activity.